1700s

 In 1980, a Reconciliation room was built in the chapel by extending the north-east confessional.
 This alteration provides an option for the people who do not like the darkness of the confession’ box.’

 In the spring of 1983, the steam-heating line from the University of Windsor needed replacement.
-Instead, the University offered to install a gas furnace for heating the church and chapel at the cost of $50,000.
+Instead, the University offered to install a gas furnace to heat the church and chapel at the cost of $50,000.
 The job was finished just in time to cope with the chilly spells of October weather.

 In the fall of 1983, it was decided to install a washroom near the east entrance.
-This construction necessitated the relocation of the Usher’s room and remodeling of the wooden screen of the eastern confessional.
+This construction necessitated the relocation of the Usher’s room and the remodelling of the wooden screen of the eastern confessional.
 This work was completed in February 1984.

-In October 1983, the painting of the church’s interior and the refurbishing of the decorations was undertaken.
+In October 1983, the church’s interior was painted, and the decorations were refurbished.

 In June 1984, Vinyl Corlon floor covering was laid in the sacristy and under the church and chapel’s pews.
-Pure vinyl tiles were added to the aisles of the chapel.
+Pure vinyl tiles were added to the chapel aisles.
 The aisles of the church and the sanctuary of the chapel were covered with carpet.

-In 1998, Rosary Chapel saw its brickwork repairs, and the inside repainted.
-New tile was laid and hardwood installed on the altar.
+In 1998, Rosary Chapel saw its brickwork repairs and the inside repainted.
+New tile was laid, and hardwood was installed on the altar.

 In September 1999, the parking lot lease with the University ended, and the parish assumed operations of the parking lot.